Alcathoe bat: Description

 The skull is similar in shape to that of M. mystacinus and M. brandtii, but the front part of the braincase is higher.
 The second and third upper premolars (P2 and P3) are tiny and pressed against the upper canine (C1) and fourth premolar (P4).
 The canine is less well-developed than in M. mystacinus.
 There is a clear cusp present on the side of the P4.
 The accessory cusp known as the protoconule is present on each of the upper molars when they are unworn.
 M. mystacinus lacks the P4 cusp and the protoconules on the molars, but M. brandtii has an even larger cusp on P4.
 The Caucasus subspecies, M. alcathoe circassicus, has a relatively narrower skull and longer upper molars.

 As usual in Myotis species, M. alcathoe has a karyotype consisting of 44 chromosomes, with the fundamental number of chromosomal arms equal to 52.
 However, a 1987 study already found that M. alcathoe (then called "Myotis sp.
-B") differs from both M. mystacinus and M. brandtii in the pattern of active nucleolus organizer regions on the chromosomes.
+B") differs from both M. mystacinus and M. brandtii in the pattern of active nucleolus organiser regions on the chromosomes.
 M. alcathoe also differs from other Myotis species in the sequences of the mitochondrial genes 12S rRNA and NADH dehydrogenase subunit 1 by at least 5% and 13%, respectively.

 M. alcathoe has the highest-frequency echolocation call of any European Myotis.
 In open terrain, the call has an average duration of 2.5 ms, but it may be up to 4 ms long.
 At the beginning, its frequency is around 120 kHz, but it then falls fast, subsequently falls slightly slower, and at the end falls faster again.
 The call reaches its highest amplitude at around 53 kHz.
 It terminates at around 43 to 46 kHz; this characteristic is especially distinctive.
 In different experiments, the time between calls was found to be around 85 and 66 ms, respectively.
 The high-pitched call may be an adaptation to the animal's occurrence in dense vegetation.